 Lifestyle and home remedies

 Home care focuses on keeping people with mild Henoch-Schonlein purpura comfortable while the disease runs its course.
-Bed rest, plenty of fluids and over-the-counter pain relievers may help.
+Rest, plenty of fluids and over-the-counter pain relievers may help.

 Preparing for your appointment

-You'll likely see your family doctor or your child's pediatrician for this condition, although you may be referred to a kidney specialist (nephrologist) if kidney complications develop.
-Here's some information that may help you get ready for your appointment and what to expect from your doctor.
+You'll likely first see your family doctor or your child's pediatrician for this condition.
+You may later be referred to a kidney specialist (nephrologist) if kidney complications develop.
+Here's some information that may help you get ready for your appointment.

 What you can do